bqworks/slider-pro/docs/modules.md

 This module adds support for thumbnails.
 Thumbnails can contain any HTML content, from simple images to more complex structures that include both text and images.

+There are two possible variations for adding thumbnails:

+- Add them separately from slides, in their own container, `sp-thumbnails`.

 *Example:*

 ```html